tnware/django-entra-auth/docs/settings_ref.rst

         # other settings
         "TOKEN_ENCRYPTION_SALT": "your-custom-salt-string"
     }

-While the default value is defined as a bytes literal (with the ``b`` prefix) in the code, you should simply provide a regular string in your settings.
-The middleware automatically handles the conversion to bytes as needed.

 .. warning::
    If you change this setting after tokens have been stored in sessions, those tokens will no longer be decryptable.